Straight polyomino tilings of rectangles and special rim-hook tableaux: Introduction

 One of the key ingredients in the proof of Theorem \ref{thm:main} is the following explicit result on Hadamard products. \begin{theorem} If $N\geq 2$ is a positive integer and $p_N(x)=1-ax-bx^N$, then

 where $f_N(x;a,b)$ is defined by \eqref{eq:fnxab}. \end{theorem} One of the main contributions of this paper is a derivation of Theorem \ref{thm:hadamard} using enumerative results on special rim-hook tableaux (see Section \ref{subsec:srht}).
 These tableaux play an integral role in the representation theory of the symmetric group.
-We rely on several external ingredients: Klivans and Reiner's theorem on Schur expansions of plethystic compositions of elementary symmetric functions (Theorem~\ref{thm:threshold}).
+We rely on several external ingredients: Littlewood's identity on Schur expansions of plethystic compositions of elementary symmetric functions (Theorem~\ref{thm:threshold}).
 On the tiling side, we use Graham's characterization of fault-free rectangle tilings (Theorem~\ref{thm:graham}).
 We also invoke structural results of Aggarwal and Ram in the regime $m<2k$ (Proposition~\ref{prop:ARstructure}).

 The paper is organized as follows.
 Section~\ref{sec:central-horizontal-fault} decomposes $2k\times n$ tilings by vertical and central horizontal faults and derives the corresponding generating-function relations, including a Hadamard-product formulation.
 Section~\ref{sec:refinement} derives explicit formulas for the polynomial $f_N(x;a,b)$ above.
-Section~\ref{sec:hadamard-tilings} proves the Hadamard-product identity of Theorem~\ref{thm:hadamard} via special rim-hook tableaux and the Klivans--Reiner plethystic expansion theorem.
+Section~\ref{sec:hadamard-tilings} proves the Hadamard-product identity of Theorem~\ref{thm:hadamard} via special rim-hook tableaux and Littlewood's plethystic expansion identity.
 Section~\ref{sec:final-hadamard-proof} combines this identity with Graham's fault-free criterion and Klarner's divisibility criterion to prove Theorem~\ref{thm:main}.